 Open Andre Agassi

-The road to stardom is paved with hard work, of course, many knocks and usually the support of a loved one; in his case his brother.
+The road to stardom is paved with hard work of course, many knocks and usually the support of a loved one; in his case initially his brother.
 It is Philly who keeps him going in the early days, when they subsist on lentils and baked-potatoes.

-It's Philly who is there for him when he loses his first Wimbledon in the 1st round, afterwards marching oblivious until he encounters a pack of vagrants in a park; he gives away his awesome array of rackets and gear, vowing never to play tennis again.
+It's Philly who is there for him when he loses his first Wimbledon in the 1st round, afterwards marching obliviously until he encountered a pack of vagrants in a park; he gave away his awesome array of rackets and gear, vowing never to play tennis again.

 "Open" by Andre Agassi whilst on the circuit in 1985.